A month ago I had a conversation with Australian journalist Renai LeMay who talks about Twitter journalism.

-He has written a few posts on the subject on his blog and elsewhere.
+He has written on the subject on his blog and elsewhere.
 The best jumping off point for new readers is Twitter’s impact on media and journalism.

 LeMay is a visionary.
 He has a great grasp of where news journalism and online media may go.

 In my earlier post Can Twitter be journalism?
 I agreed with him in principle.
 However, I believe only a fraction of journalists use Twitter as an interactive news media.